Why AI Adoption Stalls — And the Waves Model That Breaks Through It

 The biggest mistake we see is treating low-adoption team members as a homogenous group and running a generic “second push.”
 They aren’t homogenous.
 They split into five archetypes, and each one needs a different lever.
 Before launching any new intervention, run a short anonymous pulse survey and segment your usage telemetry against these categories.

-1. The Untrained.
-The training existed but didn’t stick.
+Training existed but didn’t stick.
 Webinar, recorded session, PDF.
-The 85% Rule — a pattern we’ve seen consistently across mid-market rollouts — says no training produces ~20% daily usage; online training ~50%; in-person, task-specific training ~85%.
-If your initial programme leaned on asynchronous content, you almost certainly have a large Untrained cohort regardless of what your completion stats say.
+The 85% Rule applies: if your programme leaned on asynchronous content, you almost certainly have a large Untrained cohort regardless of what completion stats say.

-2. The Overloaded.
 They believe AI would help.
 They cannot find the 30 minutes to learn it because they’re already drowning.
-The cost of the learning curve is salient; the future payoff is abstract.
 They’re not refusing — they’re triaging, and AI keeps losing.

-3. The Inert.
 No active objection.
-They’ve just defaulted back to how they did the job last month.
 Habit beats novelty in any system with enough cognitive load.
 They’d use AI if it were the path of least resistance, but the old workflow is still open in tab two.

-4. The Sceptic.
 Active, articulate resistance.
 Concerns about quality, hallucination, ethics, jobs, IP, or “we’re a craft business.”
-Sceptics in senior or technical roles disproportionately suppress peer adoption — one engineering lead with credible-sounding objections can flatten a department.
+Sceptics in senior or technical roles disproportionately suppress peer adoption.

-5. The Quiet Refuser.
 Looks compliant.
 Says the right things in meetings.
 Doesn’t use the tools.
-This is the hardest group to detect and often the largest.
-They’re the reason your dashboard usage numbers don’t match the rhetoric in your all-hands.
+The hardest group to detect and often the largest — they’re why your dashboard numbers don’t match your all-hands rhetoric.

 In our engagements, the typical archetype mix in a stalled programme is roughly 30% Untrained, 30% Overloaded, 15% Inert, 5–10% Sceptic, and 15–20% Quiet Refuser.
 Yours will differ.
 Find out before you intervene.